gcalderone/Gnuplot.jl/README.md

 @gp 1:9
 ```

-A slightly more complicated one showing a parabola with a solid line and a title:
+A slightly more complicated one showing a parabola with a solid line and a legend:
 ``` Julia
 x = 1:10
 @gp x x.^2 "w l tit 'Parabola'"